katarighe/Capstone-Meal-DB/README.md

 <!-- PROJECT DESCRIPTION -->
 # 📖 Microverse Capstone Project (Module 2)<a name="about-project"></a>

-> This is the Second Capstone Project of Microverse.
-It is built on MealDB, an external API, and an Involvement API which is used to record the user interactions including likes, and comments.
+> This Capstone Project is built on MealDB, an external API, and an Involvement API which is used to record the user interactions including likes, and comments.

+The external API service used is called MealAPI.
+MealDB is a crowd-sourced database of recipes from around the world.
+It was created in 2008 by two developers in the UK, and it has since grown to include over 29,000 recipes from over 100 countries.
+It is a free resource, and anyone can contribute recipes or edit existing ones.
+The database is organized by category, cuisine, ingredient, and country.
+Users can search for recipes by name, ingredient, or keyword.
+It shows that MealDB is a valuable resource for anyone who loves to cook or who is looking for new recipes to try.
+It is also a great resource for developers who want to create applications that allow users to find and share recipes.

-Capstone Project (Module 2) is built as part of the 12-month Microverse Full-Stack Web Development Program.
+Capstone Project (Module 2) is built as part of the 12-month Microverse Full-Stack Web Development Program, mostly on JavaScript tasks.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>